No. of Newborns Drop for 71st Month, Deaths Expand at Fastest Pace in 11 Yrs.

 Deaths in October rose four-point-nine percent on-year to 27-thousand-783.
 The on-year jump is the biggest for the month since the nine-point-three-percent increase in 2010.

-While citing the aging society for the increase in deaths, an official at the agency said further analysis is required to conclude the impact of COVID-19.
+While citing the ageing society for the increase in deaths, an official at the agency said further analysis is required to conclude the impact of COVID-19.

 Meanwhile, there was a natural population decline of seven-thousand-46 in October, the second-largest since December last year.
 The decline continued for the 24th month since November 2019.